EliaTB/OC-Projet-3/README.md

 MacGyver has to collect all the objects on the map to put to sleep the guard and escape from the maze.

 ## User installation:
-To install all of the required dependencies open the command prompt use pip : `pip install -r requirements.txt`
+To install all of the required dependencies open the command prompt and use pip : `pip install -r requirements.txt`

 The only external ibrary used is Pygame 1.9.3